uib-ub/terminologi-content/web/en/om/fagrad.md

 - Siv Saure, Ministry of Foreign Affairs
 - Kjetil Gundersen, The Language Council of Norway, **board secretary**

-The members of the advisory board are appointed for a period of three years.
+The members of the advisory board are appointed for a period of two years.